IvanX8635/github-tutorial/README.md

 Go into the repository you want to be bridge with for github in your IDE.
 Do ``git remote add [SSH URL]`` and be sure to verify it using ``git remote -v`` to have a verbose way of telling whether you have the remote or not.

+Now you have a repo on the IDE and the repo on Github.

 ---
 ## Workflow & Commands